Skip to main content

 A sophisticated application of hormonal optimization requires a deep appreciation for the systems biology that underpins endocrine function.
 The clinical response to exogenous hormone administration is a complex phenotype influenced by a web of interconnected genetic and environmental factors.

-While multiple loci contribute to this response, the polymorphic nature of the androgen receptor (AR) gene represents the most extensively studied and clinically relevant pharmacogenomic marker in the context of therapy (TRT).
+While multiple loci contribute to this response, the polymorphic nature of the androgen receptor (AR) gene represents the most extensively studied and clinically relevant pharmacogenomic marker in the context of testosterone replacement therapy (TRT).
 A detailed exploration of this single genetic factor reveals the profound mechanistic basis for individualized dosing strategies.

 Molecular Basis of Androgen Receptor Transcriptional Activity